Renting HCMC Shophouses for Live-Work: 2026 Legal Guide

 - Commercial use clause (mục đích sử dụng thương mại): Must be written into the contract.
 Verbal agreements are unenforceable.

 - Electricity tariff clarity: Confirm in writing whether electricity is billed at commercial or residential rates.
-Some buildings apply residential meters to shophouses — favorable for you, but worth verifying.

 - Annual rent escalation cap: Standard landlord ask is 5–10% per year.
 Counter with CPI-linked or fixed 5% cap.